kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 backups etc. It is just one of those things that you don't want to worry about, right?

-Ofcourse, we can easily add the creation of a database cluster to our terraform
+Of course, we can easily add the creation of a database cluster to our terraform setup.
+Note that I am using only 1 node for the cluster in this example.
+For actual failsafe production usage, you probably want to have at least 2 nodes.
-setup:

 ```hcl
 resource "digitalocean_database_cluster" "postgres-db" {
   name       = "postgres-db-cluster"